WHATS HOT

 5. If you’re pregnant and looking for a safe way to kill any pathogenic vaginal organisms, hydrogen peroxide may be the answer.
 You can buy 3% hydrogen peroxide at most drug stores; it comes in a dark brown bottle.
 Fill a small cup with a small quantity of hydrogen peroxide, and then fill a syringe with it.
 If you’re experiencing extreme irritation, you can dilute the hydrogen peroxide with one or two parts water; otherwise, there’s no need to dilute it.
 When you’re in the shower or over the toilet, take your time and insert the hydrogen peroxide slowly and gently.

 There are many natural therapies that can be effective for treating PCOS, but if some of them are not working for you, I highly recommend working with a naturopathic doctor.
-Naturopathic doctors are trained in natural and can often find solutions that are not obvious to the average person.
+Naturopathic doctors are trained in natural medicine and can often find solutions that are not obvious to the average person.
 A naturopathic doctor may be able to provide a natural solution that is effective if you have underlying problems like diabetes.

 I would appreciate any feedback or suggestions on this article.
 Thank you for taking the time to read it!